raspberrypi/usbboot/Readme.md

 ## Building

 ### Linux / Cygwin / WSL
 Clone this repository on your Pi or other Linux machine.
 Make sure that the system date is set correctly, otherwise Git may produce an error.

+**This git repository uses symlinks.
+For Windows builds clone the repository under Cygwin**

 ```
 sudo apt install git libusb-1.0-0-dev pkg-config